Arshu/OneClickAppWeb/Details.md

 The OneClickMobile Packer can also be used to codesign IOS IPA by packing Html5 WebApps to IOS Native apps without a MAC

-More Information at [OneClickMobile](http://htmltoapp.com/ "Web Site") web site.
+More Information at [OneClickMobile](https://github.com/Arshu/OneClickMobile "One Click Mobile") Github Repository.

 ## Portable Apps (AppWebs - Html5 in AppWeb Runtime)